-Where the hike to Observation Point in Zion starts
+Observation Point hike in Zion starting location

 Initially the trail winds its way up along switchbacks helping you gain elevation quickly.
 If you get up there early enough you can start to watch the morning light hit the hills across the valley.

 After the first climb – the trail starts to weave its way back taking you through a small slot canyon.
 The trail is flat for a short time which is well appreciated at this point.
 And you’re attention is kept captive by the cool rock formations.
 The trail begins heading upward again.
 On this section I spotted a deer peering down at me.

 The scary part of the Observation Point hike